 Physiological.
 An example of this type of transformation process is a hospital, where sick patients are the inputs and healthy patients are the desired outputs.

 Informational.
 Informational processes are where data is stored, transferred, analyzed, and made available for various purposes.

 2.1.2 Competitive priorities

 Operational competitive priorities often are devised to create advantages in the marketplace.
 These priorities are driven by business plan objectives and customer preferences of products and services.
-Typically the top drivers include high quality, low cost, and high customer service through convenience, speed, and flexibility.
+Typically the top drivers include high quality, low cost, and high Customer Relations through convenience, speed, and flexibility.

 2.1.3 Order winners and order qualifiers

 These are product or service highlights seen as valuable by the customer.
 Order qualifiers are screening criteria that must be fulfilled before a firm’s products or services can even be considered as possible candidates for purchase.
 Order winners are unique characteristics or combinations of characteristics that result in a competitive advantage and obtaining (winning) an order from the customer.

 2.1.4 Activity-system maps

 Activity-system maps are diagrams showing how a company’s strategy is delivered through a set of tailored activities.
 They help the major operational processes of the firm align with operational priorities.
 Competitive advantage stems from the way the firm’s activities reinforce one another.